 If you have the opportunity to build a new home or completely replace your HVAC system, consider having a unit that replaces indoor air with filtered outdoor air installed.
 This type of HVAC system can further increase the ventilation in your home.
 It can also help to reduce mold growth and other indoor pollution sources.

-Another option is to invest in a whole house purifier.
-Whole house purifiers connect directly into the HVAC system and run in conjunction with your furnace and air conditioner.
-They clarify the air throughout your home using one of several types of filters to remove mold, pet dander, smoke particles, and other contaminants.
-Whole house purifying systems are more effective than regular air filters in regards to reducing allergens and other bothersome particulates.
+Another option is to invest in a whole-house purifier.
+Whole house purifiers connect directly to the HVAC system and run in conjunction with your furnace and air conditioner.
+They clear the air throughout your home using one of several types of filters to remove mold, pet dander, smoke particles, and other contaminants.
+Whole-house purifying systems are more effective than regular air filters in regard to reducing allergens and other bothersome particulates.